ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

 This recipe presents a minimalistic, however integrated and standardised approach to metadata management.
 Each data file on a file system will be accompagnied by a minimal YML metadata file.
 Crawler scripts will pick up these metadata files and publish them as iso19139 (or alternative models) on a catalogue. iso19139 is the metadata model currently [mandated by INSPIRE](https://inspire.ec.europa.eu/id/document/tg/metadata-iso19139) and very common in the GeoSpatial domain.
 Other communities tend to use different standards, such as [STAC](https://stacspec.org/en/about/stac-spec/) (Earth Observation), [DCAT](https://www.w3.org/TR/vocab-dcat-2/) (Open Data), [DataCite](https://schema.datacite.org/) (Academia), etc.

-Th recipe introduces you to a pythonic metadata workflow step by step.
+The recipe introduces you to a pythonic metadata workflow step by step.

 ## Initial